 - b) The following information is the minimum required to be contained within an AIA submitted to Council (please note bold is used for suggested report headings): - 1) Cover page with report title, the client who commissioned the report and the address of the site to which the report relates; - 2) A Summary of the report; - 3) Introduction which includes the brief for undertaking the report and date of the site inspection; - 4) Description background information relevant to the report (i.e. previous site use or condition); - 5) Methodology the Methods or Techniques used in data collection required for the report; - 6) Tree Data and Observations Table each tree is to be identified by both common name and botanical name, Tree Physical Dimensions: height, canopy spread and diameter at breast height (Dbh taken at 1.3m above ground), Safe Useful Life Expectancy (SULE), Tree Protection Zone (TPZ), Structural Root Zone (SRZ) measurements; - 7) Analysis of the data collected, where collected data is discussed.
-This may include detailed information regarding structural dysfunctions, wounds, impacts on root zones, pests and diseases, etc. - 8) Discussion on analysis of the potential effects of a proposed development on existing and proposed trees based on the recorded tree data covering impacts to tree health, modifications to habit (i.e. canopy modifications) and or root zones; - 9) Recommendations for methods to avoid, minimise or mitigate potential damage to trees on the site and, where appropriate, on immediately adjoining properties.
-This would include, but is not limited to recommendations on the following issues: - a) Proposed design alterations and/or construction methods which should be employed to avoid minimise or mitigate impacts to trees being retained such as the use of pier and beam construction as opposed to strip footings; - b) Specification of trees being retained, and trees being removed; - c) Tree Protection and Management Programme addressing the following subsections: - d) Proposed construction methods to minimise damage to identified trees e.g. use of pier and beam construction as opposed to strip footings; - Specifications for tree protection measures should be applied as prescribed in Australian Standard for 'Protection of Trees on Development Sites' (AS4970); - ii) Specification of required remedial tree works pre and post development compliant with Australian Standard for 'Pruning of Amenity Trees' (AS4373) and Australian Standard for 'Protection of Trees on Development Sites' (AS4970), if necessary, and in line with recommendations;
+This may include detailed information regarding structural dysfunctions, wounds, impacts on root zones, pests and diseases, etc.; - 8) Discussion on analysis of the potential effects of a proposed development on existing and proposed trees based on the recorded tree data covering impacts to tree health, modifications to habit (i.e. canopy modifications) and or root zones; - 9) Recommendations for methods to avoid or minimise potential damage to trees on the site and, where appropriate, on immediately adjoining properties.
+This would include, but is not limited to recommendations on the following issues: - a) Specification of design alterations and/or construction methods which will be employed to avoid or minimise impacts to trees being retained such as the use of pier and beam construction as opposed to strip footings; - b) Specification of trees being retained and trees being removed; - c) Tree Protection and Management Programme addressing the following subsections: - d) Proposed construction methods to minimise damage to identified trees e.g. use of pier and beam construction as opposed to strip footings; - e) Specifications for tree protection measures should be applied as prescribed in AS 4970-2009; - f) Specification of remedial tree works pre and post development compliant with AS 4373-2007 and AS 4970-2009, if necessary, and in line with recommendations; - g) Proposed inspection schedule to assess tree health for the various stages of development such as site establishment, construction work, hard and soft landscaping practical completion and occupancy certification;

-- Proposed inspection schedule to assess tree health for the various stages of development such as site establishment, construction work, hard and soft landscaping practical completion and occupancy certification; - iv) Specification and scheduling of necessary tree care/maintenance required before, during and post construction (such as watering and fertilising trees). - 10) Tree Protection Plans which incorporates elements from the recommendations but not limited to the following: - a) Location of protection fencing (written distance on plan of TPZ and SRZ radius) - b) Location of any necessary scaffolding - c) Trees identified to have trunk and canopy protection measures (via colour coding) - d) TPZ areas to be mulched - e) Location of building storage material areas outside the TPZ - f) Location of building waste areas outside the TPZ - g) Location of services to be installed and methodology to be used. - h) Consideration of incursions within the TPZ inclusive of construction works (i.e. machinery works and scaffolding around the building envelope). - i) Installation of designated access paths and/or haulage roads
+- h) Specification and scheduling of necessary tree care/maintenance required before, during and post construction (such as watering and fertilising trees). - 10) Tree Protection Plans which incorporates elements from the recommendations but not limited to the following: - a) All trees must be clearly numbered and correspond with the tree data. - b) Location of site sheds - c) Location of protection fencing - d) Trees identified to have trunk and canopy protection measures - e) TPZ areas to be mulched (in accordance with recommendations/conditions of consent) - f) Location of Haulage roads - g) Location Building storage materials - h) Location Building waste area's - i) Location Site toilets being used (Where applicable and must be outside the TPZ) - j) Location of installations of services and methodology to be used.